Subscribe to updates

 Open Council Network is an independent organisation.
 We report on County Durham and are not the council.
 About us

-The committee was scheduled to receive an update on the Serious Violence Duty, a government initiative introduced under the Police, Crime, Sentencing and Courts Act 2022.
-This duty requires specified authorities, including the police, fire and rescue services, justice agencies, health authorities, and local authorities, to collaborate on preventing and reducing serious violence.
-The report outlined the partnership approach to tackling serious violence within County Durham, with a strategic vision for the county to be a safe place where individuals, families, and communities can thrive.
-The strategic priorities identified for the partnership until 2029 include prevention and early intervention, focusing on children and young people at risk of serious violence and alcohol-related violence.
-Criminal justice and enforcement priorities include addressing repeat and habitual offenders of serious violence, domestic abuse-related serious violence, and a cohort linked to repeat offenders.
-A strategic needs assessment was completed in January 2026, with a refreshed strategy planned for summer 2026.
+The committee was scheduled to receive an update on the Serious Violence Duty, a legislative requirement introduced under the Police, Crime, Sentencing and Courts Act 2022.
+This duty mandates specified authorities, including the police, fire and rescue services, justice agencies, health services, and local authorities, to collaborate on preventing and reducing serious violence.
+The report outlined the partnership approach to tackling serious violence in County Durham, with a strategic vision to create a county where individuals and communities can thrive free from the fear of violence.
+The strategic priorities identified for this initiative include prevention and early intervention, focusing on children and young people at risk, and addressing alcohol-related violence.
+The criminal justice and enforcement priorities are centred on repeat and habitual offenders of serious violence and domestic abuse-related serious violence.
+A strategic needs assessment, refreshed in January 2026, was to inform the partnership's priorities until 2029, with a new strategy planned for publication in summer 2026.
+The committee was also to be updated on interventions planned for the 2026/27 financial year, which are being finalised with the Home Office.

 Open Water Safety Update

-An update on open water safety initiatives was presented, highlighting the ongoing work of the City Safety Group (CSG) and the county-wide Open Water Safety Group (OWSG).
-These groups meet regularly to review interventions and risk mitigation strategies.
-The report indicated a positive trend in relation to open water-related fatalities in Durham City Centre, with fatalities across County Durham remaining at similar levels to previous years.
-The CSG, which includes Durham County Council, Durham Constabulary, Durham University, Durham Students Union, Durham Cathedral, and County Durham and Darlington Fire and Rescue Service, meets biannually.
-The OWSG, chaired by the Council's Corporate Health and Safety Compliance manager, meets quarterly and focuses on safety in areas of open water outside of Durham city centre.
+An update on open water safety was scheduled, detailing the actions taken by Durham County Council and its partners.
+The report highlighted the ongoing work of the City Safety Group (CSG) and the county-wide Open Water Safety Group (OWSG), which meet regularly to review safety interventions and risk mitigation strategies.
+A proactive approach to education and awareness regarding open water safety was noted as a crucial intervention.
+Statistically, the report indicated a positive trend in reducing open water-related fatalities in Durham City Centre, with fatalities across County Durham remaining at similar levels to previous years.
+The report also emphasised the continued positive approach to partnership working and collaboration among safety groups, with new partners being identified and incorporated into activities.
 National guidance and best practices from organisations like RoSPA and the National Water Safety Forum have informed the council's open water safety policy and risk assessment methodology.
-The report included statistics on non-fatal and fatal water-related incidents in County Durham from 2014 to 2025, noting that males continue to be overrepresented in accidental fatalities.

 Quarter Three, 2025/26 Performance Management Report